jlimrasc/VBel/README.md

 # VBel

-Variational Bayes for fast and accurate empirical likelihood (AEL) inference
+Variational Bayes for fast and accurate empirical likelihood inference

 # About this package

 description

+This package allows also you to run GVA on a data set in R, and can use C++ for faster computation (1s for R, 0.2s for Rcpp and 0.1s for Rcpp with pre-z calculation).

-This package allows you to run AEL on a data set in R, and can use C++ for faster computation (1s for R, 0.2s for Rcpp and 0.1s for Rcpp with pre-z calculation).
+This package allows also you to run AEL on a data set in R, and can use C++ for faster computation (1s for R, 0.2s for Rcpp and 0.1s for Rcpp with pre-z calculation).

 * * *